A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 GILTI. (see Global intangible low-taxed income).

 Global intangible low-taxed income (GILTI).
-Global intangible low-taxed income is the income earned by foreign affiliates of US companies from intangible assets such as patents, trademarks, and copyrights.
-A US corporation must include half of the GILTI earned by its foreign affiliates in its gross income subject to the US corporate income tax, but it can deduct 80 percent of the foreign tax paid on GILTI.
+Global intangible low-taxed income is the income earned by foreign affiliates of US companies from intangible assets such as patents, trademarks, and copyrights that faces a low foreign income tax rate.
+A US corporation must include half of the GILTI earned by its foreign affiliates in its gross income subject to the US corporate income tax and can claim a credit for only of the foreign tax paid on GILTI.

 Gross domestic product (GDP).
-The total value of goods and services produced by the economy, the sum of aggregate consumption, investment, government purchases, and exports, less the value of imports.
+The total value of goods and services produced by the economy.
+It equals the sum of aggregate consumption, investment, government purchases, and exports, less the value of imports.

 H